 Her favorite engine was Knickerbocker No. 5.
 She was such a big fan that she even signed her name “Lillie Coit 5“.

-Ms. Coit 5 had been known to chase this fire engine every time it ran down the street that she even sprinted out of a wedding party in her bridesmaid dress when she heard the truck pass by.
+She even sprinted out of a wedding party in her bridesmaid dress when she heard the truck pass by.

-She eventually became the Knickerbocker Company’s mascot.
 When she passed away in 1929, she left a portion of her estate ($150,000) to the city.

-$100,000 of this donation was ultimately used to construct the Coit tower and the surrounding park. $50,000 funded the firemen statue in nearby Washington Square (one of the stops in Part 2 of this Urban Hike).
+$100,000 of this donation was ultimately used to construct the Coit Tower and the surrounding park. $50,000 funded the firemen statue in nearby Washington Square (one of the stops in Part 2 of this Urban Hike).

 SAN-FRANCISCO-STAIRWAYS-URBAN-HIKE-COIT-TOWER-NORTH-BEACH-TELEGRAPH-HILL